Coaching

 how to prepare

-When you come to your sessions, it is important to arrive prepared in order to gain the most from your time.
-You have taken the step to invest in yourself and give your time to coaching, which is precious, so try to dedicate yourself wholly to these sessions and give yourself some space either side of our conversation to gather and reflect on your thoughts.
-We will always start by contracting with each other, by that I mean agreeing what it is that you want to think about, what you want to focus on, what you would like to be different by the end of our meeting(s) and how you would like us to work together.
-I will offer a range of options to help guide your thinking when that’s needed.
+When you go to your coaching sessions, it is important to arrive prepared in order to gain the most from your time.
+Once you have taken the step to invest in yourself and give your time to coaching, which is precious, try to dedicate yourself wholly to these sessions and give yourself some space either side of the conversations to gather and reflect on your thoughts.
+I expect you will always start by contracting with your coach, by that I mean agreeing what it is that you want to think about, what you want to focus on, what you would like to be different by the end of your meeting(s) and how you would like to work together.